Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 Shayla’s dad sent one of his coworkers to pick up his daughter from the airport.

-As Shayla nervously waited to meet her dad, stepmom, her older brother Sean and another of her nine Black siblings, she caught herself again dreaming about what the man in the picture would be like in real life.
+As Shayla nervously waited to meet her dad, stepmom, her older half-brother Sean and another of her nine Black half-siblings, she caught herself again dreaming about what the man in the picture would be like in real life.

 “Hi, I’m your dad.
 I’ve been looking forward to getting to know you,” Shayla imagined him saying.